Building a TemplateVM for ArchLinux (or another non fedora OS)

 Now install the package you built and mount /proc/xen.
 Verify that xenstore-read works by running:

-xenstore-read qubes_vm_type That should give you the current VM type such as HVM or AppVM.
+xenstore-read name That should give you the current name.